- DND (Do Not Disturb)

 BLFs can either be configured manually or through auto-provisioning.
 Once configured you will be able to call your saved extensions at the press of a button.
 The BLF buttons will also light up when that person is on the phone.
 These buttons can be set up as speed dials for internal and external numbers.

 The second method is a blind transfer.
-This is when you put the user on hold, then press the Transfer soft-key and dial the number you wish to put the caller through to.
+This is when you put the user on hold, then press the transfer soft-key and dial the number you wish to put the caller through to.
 This will then ring the second person’s phone and when they pick up the call it will transfer the caller straight through to them.

 In order to answer the call with a headset or phone speaker then press that relevant button to pick up the call rather than picking up the handset.
-Once in a call, you can change this at any time by just pressing the relevant answering method button.
+Once in a call you can change this at any time by just pressing the relevant answering method button.

 For each handset there are 2 mailboxes; Central Voicemail and Personal Voicemail.
-To access this voicemail you need to dial 1571 (for personal) and 1572 (for central) from your handset.
+To access these voicemail you need to dial 1571 (for personal) and 1572 (for central) from your handset.
 This will take you to the voice menu and from there you can go to the option needed (listen to messages, set voicemail message, etc.).
 When a personal voicemail is left (but not central) the message button will flash on the handset showing you have received a message.

 You can record custom prompts for the portal from your handset by dialling 151.
 Once recorded these will show in your portal under Custom Prompts.
 From there they can be set as messages for IVRs, Time-Profiles, Mailboxes, etc.